walibens/WBS_20210712_FL/README.md

 ### Day 1
 The exercice seems to be tougher than the first one, maybe because I was focusing on how to deal with a variable grid.
-Even the message and data flow diagram seems to me not clear.
+Even the message and data flow diagram seems to me not clear, I guess it means I didn't understand well the need.
 ![alt text](https://github.com/walibens/WBS_20210712_FL/blob/main/MDF2.png)